game design:

 Control Diagrams

 Visual layouts of game controls.
-Usually displayed during loading screens, pause screens, and in an options menu.
+Usually displayed during loading screens, pause screens, or in an options menu.
+This is often only one of multiple methods used, however for simple, well designed, and intuitive games like this example, this one method is all it needs.

 Help Menus